If you don't get many headaches, you should consider yourself fortunate.

 The team at The Brown Firm have years of experience fighting for people just like you.

-If you've recently been injured in a car accident and you're suffering from headaches, contact The Brown Firm today.
+If you've recently been injured in a car accident and you're suffering from headaches, contact our Georgia Personal Injury Lawyers today.

 You need to worry about your recovery; let The Brown Firm fight for your compensation.